2.1 Maximizing Profit and Decisions

 The figure below represents the product differentiation strategy.
 The top line is customer benefit and the bottom line is customer cost.
 The blue lines are customer value.
 A firm pursuing a product differentiation strategy will try to maximize customer value (which is supposed to increase long-term profit for the firm) by moving from the left to the right over time, increasing customer benefit faster than customer cost increases.

-This figure shows the cost leadership strategy.
+The below figure shows the cost leadership strategy.
 Firms pursuing this strategy will move from left to right over time, decreasing customer cost faster than customer benefit decreases.

-I’m going to make an analogy between companies’ quest to maximizing customer value and mining for copper.
+To help me make my next point about customer value, I’m going to make an analogy between companies’ quest to maximizing customer value and mining for copper.
 A copper mining company doesn’t literally know how much copper ore is in the rock it can mine, but it has some educated guesses and can test some preliminary samples.
 It costs a lot to blast the rock and transport it and leach it and catalyze it, so the company uses its best guess to aim for rock that contains pockets of high-density copper ore.

 Similarly, managers don’t exactly know what customers want, what tickles their fancy, what they value, or what they need.
 But they have some educated guesses.
 They aim their companies at pockets of customer value.
 Perhaps customers have an unmet need for a place to buy the lowest price groceries.
 They’re not too picky, and they want to save money.
 So Walmart aims at that pocket of untapped customer value with everyday low prices.
 Perhaps customers have an untapped need for an over-priced, I mean prestigious, smartphone.
 So Apple aims at that pocket of untapped customer value with the iPhone.